 Similarly, those selected to carry out the survey work should also be able to demonstrate the requisite arrangements, skills and experience through such means as UKAS accreditation or personal certification.

-British Landlords Association – Free national landlords Association for UK landlords & Letting Agents.
-The BLA is the fastest growing national landlords association in the UK
+British Landlords Association – Free national landlords Association for UK landlords & Letting Agents, why not join us today for Free!

 Source; Tracy Hemming